ngblaylock/documentation/vue/README.md

 # Vue

+## CDN with HTML File

 Use this boilerplate for your standard HTML page.
-It works well when you need to template a few things.
+It works well when you need to display data from a simple JSON file without using routes.

 ``` html
 <div id="app">